l7mp/stunner/README.md

 ## Tutorials

-STUNner comes with several tutorials that show how to use it to deploy different WebRTC applications into Kubernetes.
+STUNner comes with a series of tutorials to demonstrate its use to deploy different WebRTC applications into Kubernetes.

 * [Opening a UDP tunnel via STUNner](examples/simple-tunnel): This introductory tutorial shows how